 The key to this approach is to convey your services & products in a concise way with very little text.
 This makes it easy for your customers to scan through your content and make the crucial decision to contact you or make a purchase.
 Whichever is the more desirable action.

-A great example of this is our new website for De Havilland Gin.
+A great example of a budget one-page is our new website for De Havilland Gin.
 An artisan London dry gin launched by entrepreneur Hiru Bathija.

 Bells & whistles

 Just because your website only features one page does not mean that it should be boring.

 Users love dynamic elements on one-page websites such as type animations, parallax effects, and content that slides into view or fades in from nothing.

 Adding some subtle animations and transitions will give your website personality.
 Lifting your brand above those that are more static in their approach to online marketing.